-The study of the principles of ecology with emphasis on the role of chemical, physical, and biological factors affecting the distribution and succession of plant and animal populations and communities.
+The study of the principles of ecology with emphasis on how the biotic and abiotic components of the environment interact to determine the distribution of plant and animal populations and the structure of communities.
+Course material covers additional topics in population genetics, landscape ecology, and biological conservation.
 Included are field studies of local habitats as well as laboratory experimentation.
 Three hours of lecture and one three-hour laboratory per week.
 Prerequisites: BIO 110 and 111.